aporeto-inc/gaia/doc/README.md

 ### Hierarchy layout

-The Aporeto API follows a 3-level structure to traverse the hierarchy.
+The Aporeto API follows a three-level structure to traverse the hierarchy.
-For instance, for an hypothetical object `parent` that can have `children` who can in turn have `grandchildren`, Aporeto layouts the API URLs as follow:
+For instance, for an hypothetical object `parent` that can have `children` who can in turn have `grandchildren`, Aporeto lays out the API URLs as follows:

 - `/parents`: Affects all parents.
 - `/parents/:id`: Affects a particular parent with the given ID.
-- `/parents/:id/children`: Affects a all children in parent with the given ID.
+- `/parents/:id/children`: Affects all children in parent with the given ID.
 - `/children`: Affects all children
-- `/children/:id`: Affects a particular children with the given ID.
+- `/children/:id`: Affects a particular child with the given ID.
-- `/children/:id/grandchildren`: Affects a all grand children in child with the given ID.
+- `/children/:id/grandchildren`: Affects all grandchildren in child with the given ID.

 ### Methods

-Aporeto API uses standard HTTP methods to perform actions on resources.
+The Aporeto API uses standard HTTP methods to perform actions on resources.
-Not all methods apply to all URL.
+Not all methods apply to all URLs.

 - `GET`: Retrieves many or retrieve one.
 - `POST`: Creates a new resource.